darcyclarke/Detect.js/README.md

 Features
 --------
 * Detect.js has AMD support but is not dependant on a library like [Require.js][4] or [Common.js][3] to be used
+* Adds support for "device".
+If no device is specified in the User Agent string then it defaults to `null`

 Example Use
 -----------